tgarg-splunk/splunk-operator/docs/PremiumApps.md

 ##### [appSources](https://splunk.github.io/splunk-operator/AppFramework.html#appsources) scope

-   - When deploying ES to a Standalone or Standalone Search Head, it must be configured with an appSources scope of local.
+   - When deploying ES to a Standalone or Standalone Search Head, it must be configured with an appSources scope of "local".
-   - When deploying ES to a Search Head Cluster or Indexer Cluster, it must be configured with an appSources scope of clusterWithPreConfig.
+   - When deploying ES to a Search Head Cluster, it must be configured with an appSources scope of "clusterWithPreConfig".
+   - When deploying the Splunk_TA_ForIndexers app to an Indexer Cluster, it must be configured with an appSources scope of "cluster".

 ##### livenessInitialDelaySeconds
 As Splunk Enterprise Security is a large app package, it may be necessary to increase the livenessInitialDelaySeconds to allow sufficient time for the apps to be installed.